 Protein, fat and vegetables are the staples of most of the current low carb and ketogenic diets.
 These food types include a fairly wide range of options, but if you are not used to cooking whole foods, the protein world can get monotonous very quickly.
-That’s where spices and sauces make a huge difference on a low carb diet, and it is also what tends to distinguish one culture’s cuisine from another.
-There are infinite combinations of spices that enhance low carb foods, but when cooking with low carb sauces, my favorites to-date are Romesco, Harissa and Chimichuri.
-I found these three sauces to have unique and exciting flavors, they were easy to make, and they stored well in the refrigerator, making them easy to grab and use at breakfast, lunch and dinner.
+That’s where low carb sauces and spices make a huge difference on a low carb diet.
+There are infinite combinations of spices that enhance low carb foods, but when cooking with low carb sauces, my favorites are Romesco, Harissa and Chimichuri.
+I find these three sauces have unique and exciting flavors, they are easy to make, and they store well in the refrigerator.

 Why Choose a Low Carb Diet?